Maximus905/testDocs/Getting-Started.md

 Get [th2-infra-schema](https://github.com/th2-net/th2-infra-demo-configuration) for custom components and copy or fork to your GIT repository.

 ## SET UP YOUR CLUSTER AND INSTULL th2
+Details regarding specific cluster setup, required for th2 installation process are available in th2-infra [README.md](https://github.com/th2-net/th2-infra) file.

 ## CREATE YOUR FIRST th2 CUSTOM ENVIRONMENT
+In th2 environment is called `infractructure schema` or just `schema`, it's created by the dedicated [infra-mgr](https://github.com/th2-net/th2-infra-mgr) component that watches for changes in the repositories and rolling out schemas from git repository to kubernetes.
+Please refer to [infra-schema-demo](https://github.com/th2-net/th2-infra-schema-demo) instruction to create your first th2 environment.

 ## GET AND RUN DEMO SCRIPT
 Copy [th2-script-demo](https://github.com/th2-net/th2-demo-script) example to your GIT and run it based on the following instruction: